dprojects/Woodworking/Docs/README.md

 * **d - report type:** this report type is an extended version of the `e - report` type, but also displays named constraints from the `PartDesign::Hole` object sketch.
 Additionally, the header comes from the Body object.
 This allows you to describe all edge distances, diameters, and depths for holes.
 * **c - report type:** this report type shows the dimensions for all named constraints inside Sketch objects and the `Length` size from `PartDesign` objects.
 * **p - report type:** this report type shows the dimensions for all constraints on Sketch objects, whether named or unnamed, and the `Length` size from `PartDesign` objects.
+* **w - report type:** this report type calculates the weight based on the designated area and the wood weight unit for one square meter.
+First, it checks whether the object has a `Woodworking_Weight` attribute of the `App::PropertyString` type, for example, `12.6 kg/m^2`.
+If it does, that unit is used to calculate the wood weight.
+If it doesn't, the wood weight is retrieved from the global variable `MagicPanels.gWoodWeight`, which can be changed using the [magicSettings](#magicsettings) tool and is saved in the user preferences as `wWoodWeight` in the form of a float for `kg/m^2`.
+The final weight of a given furniture elements is reported in kilograms or pounds, depending on the user's unit settings.
+Additionally, the decimal value is rounded according to the precision set for the area.
 * **a - report type:** this report is some kind of approximation of needed material.
 It uses different approach to dimensions, because the dimensions are not get here from objects, they are calculated from raw vertices.
 You have to be careful because the dimensions are occupied space in 3D by the object and you can see the difference for all rotated elements.
 This type of report can be directly imported at [cutlistoptimizer.com](https://www.cutlistoptimizer.com/) website tool.

 > [!TIP]